As architects and planners we must acknowledge greater responsibility toward the multiplying consequences for global warming.

 Some ten years ago, working with campus climate action leaders, I began developing tools to inform the application of energy and capital resources for campus building portfolios.
 The tools provide a structure for facilities implementation supporting institutional end-goals for fossil fuels and greenhouse gases reductions.

-Central to the implantation structure are finite energy budgets that establish design and operational efficiency levels for the building portfolio, usually a campus or campus district.
+Central to the implementation structure are finite energy budgets that establish design and operational efficiency levels for the building portfolio, usually a campus or campus district.
 A resources application model accounts for each building project in the portfolio.
 The model establishes a quantifiable set of energy budgets and a course for achieving the long-rang end-goals.
 The model informs the prudent application and leveraging of capital resources.
 The model remains "live" throughout the plan implementation, providing a flexible, quantifiable context for milestone achievements, for unanticipated events, and for course adjustments along the way.